Tutorial ~ Make your own Stickers (using blank envelope labels)

 READY MADE STICKERS FOR KIDS ~ FREE PRINTABLE

 If you are running short of time and want some readymade stickers, or are looking for more inspiration as to how to design yours, here are some readymade sticker sheets for kids that are free printable.
-Simply download them, print on full-sheet adhesive label paper from your local stationery supplier, then cut them out.
+Simply download them, print on full-sheet adhesive label paper from your local stationery store, then cut them out.
+You can also print your stickers on plain paper, then cut and paste them on.
 Add them to reward charts, stationery, notepaper, or wherever.

 Stickersandcharts.com has 200+ different sticker sheets for children, with 30-40 stickers on each page.
-Check out these cute heart smiley faces, dinosaurs, butterflies, cute bugs.
-Other categories include nature, animals, countries, flags, weather, holidays, alphabet, numbers, sports, transport, occupation; free printable
+Check out these cute bugs, heart smiley faces, butterflies, dinosaurs.
+Their other categories include nature, animals, countries, flags, weather, holidays, alphabet, numbers, sports, transport, occupation; print on full sheet sticker paper and cut out; free printable

 *